 An abridged version of one of those essays, “Moroccan and a Half,” appears in a beautiful on-line publication called Hidden Compass.
 Two of Yvonne’s photographs and one of mine accompany the essay.

 I’ve done a number of pieces for Journey Beyond Travel, a fantastic Morocco tour company which also has a fantastic blog, ranked the #1 Morocco blog by FeedSpot!
 The link will take you to a list of my articles.

-“Sunday,” a poem I wrote back in 1992 about the death of my first wife, has been featured by the wonderful writing-and-arts oriented travel organizers Deep Travel Workshops.
+“Sunday,” a poem I wrote back in 1992 about the death of my first wife, was featured by the wonderful writing-and-arts oriented travel organizers Deep Travel Workshops.

 “Sunday” and two other poems of mine can be found on pages 238-241 of “Finding What You Didn’t Lose: Expressing Your Truth and Creativity Through Poem-Making” by the very talented poet and poetry therapist John Fox.
 You can order it from your local bookstore or find it on Amazon.